 Author Maria Elia offers some lovely shortcuts and embellishments above for this autumnal vegetarian dish that’s eminently easy to assemble ahead of time and toss together at the last second.
 But we’ve a few more suggestions.
 Like using this recipe with any homemade or store-bought pasta if you can’t find the requisite “00” flour at the moment the craving strikes.
 (Do, though, try the chestnut pasta at some point.
 It’s life-changing.)
 Take a rain check on the chestnuts if you can’t find them, omitting them or tossing in a handful of toasted pecans in their place.
 And consider adding roasted carrots or winter squash to lend some vibrancy to the pasta.
 However you go about it, we don’t think you’ll be disappointed.
 Oh, and as for cooking those Brussels sprouts ahead of time?
 Do as you please, although we have to say, to keep the sprouts from turning into sulfurous little stink bombs, we love to pluck their curved little leaves, one by one, and sauté them in butter just until tender throughout and crisp at the edges.

-Pasta Rags with Wild Mushrooms and Brussels Sprouts
+Chestnut Pasta, Wild Mushrooms and Brussels Sprouts

 - Quick Glance